lujoh/owls_of_bavaria/README.md

 You may also want to adjust the DEFAULT_ZOOM depending on the size of your desired location.
 This will be a positive integer.

+An optional thing you can do in order to get the area you are observing highlighted in darker grey is to replace the [NotBayern GeoJSON file](/src/assets/NotBayern.geojson) with a file for your location.

+To do this, you can follow the steps in [this John Nelson tutorial](https://www.esri.com/arcgis-blog/products/arcgis-pro/mapping/steal-this-faded-overlay-style-please/) up until the point where you get the polygon set up.
+Then you can export that polygon as a GeoJSON file and use it to replace the NotBayern.geojson file.
+(Keep the name of the file.)

 ## Showcase